 Retreatment of Flares with Rituximab

 Based upon investigator judgment, 15 patients received a second course of rituximab therapy for treatment of relapse of disease activity which occurred between 8 and 17 months after the induction treatment course of rituximab.

-Follow up Treatment of Patients with GPA/MPA who have achieved disease control with other Immunosuppressant (GPA/MPA Study 2)
+Follow up Treatment of Adult Patients with GPA/MPA who have achieved disease control with other Immunosuppressant (GPA/MPA Study 2)

 A total of 115 patients (86 with GPA, 24 with MPA, and 5 with renal-limited ANCA-associated vasculitis) in disease remission were randomized to receive azathioprine (58 patients) or non-U.S.-licensed rituximab (57 patients) in this open-label, prospective, multi-center, randomized, active-controlled study.
 Eligible patients were 21 years and older and had either newly diagnosed (80%) or relapsing disease (20%).
 A majority of the patients were ANCA-positive.
 Remission of active disease was achieved using a combination of glucocorticoids and cyclophosphamide.
 Within a maximum of 1 month after the last cyclophosphamide dose, eligible patients (based on BVAS of 0), were randomized in a 1:1 ratio to receive either non-U.S.-licensed rituximab or azathioprine.